matoni109/matoni_portfolio/src/_posts/2022-04-19-factory-method-pattern-in-ruby.md

 #### figure_1

-so below will work just fine for `figure_1` but will get pretty cray cray real which if you want to start and add extra types of freight.
+so below will work just fine for `figure_1` but will get pretty cray cray real quick if you want to start and add extra freight types.
 You could try and hide your sins inside a `case` statement, but they'll still be there 🧟.

 ```ruby
 order_data = { line001: '2 cats', line002: '3 bunnies', line003: '3 ferrets' }